-Eubank.
-This article titled "Herbicide Programs for Managing Glyphosate- and ALS-resistant Palmer Amaranth in Miss.
-Soybean" precedes the availability of auxin herbicide-resistant soybean varieties and the development of Palmer amaranth populations that are resistant to PPO herbicides.
-Thus, it provides suggested herbicide programs for Conventional, Roundup Ready, and Liberty Link varieties that are not infested with PPO-resistant pigweed populations.
+MSU Info.
+Sheet 1352 titled "Herbicide Programs for Managing Glyphosate- and ALS-resistant Palmer amaranth in Miss.
+Soybean" [Apr.
+2013 by Dr. Thomas Eubank] precedes the availability of AR soybean varieties and the development of Palmer amaranth populations that are resistant to other herbicides.
+Thus, it provides suggested herbicide programs for Conventional, Roundup Ready, and Liberty Link varieties that are not infested with weeds that are resistant to classes of herbicides other than those listed in the article's title.

-Lists of herbicides that can be applied preplant incorporated (PPI), preplant/preemergence (PRE), and POST are given.
+Lists of herbicides that can be applied preplant incorporated [PPI], preplant/preemergence [PRE], and POST are given.
 Major points to consider when using any of the herbicide programs follow.

-- Use of residual herbicides at full label rates is imperative in managing HR weeds. - Efficacious residual herbicides can provide 2-3
+- Use of residual herbicides at full label rates is imperative in managing HR weeds. - Efficacious residual herbicides can provide 2-3 weeks of pigweed control.

-- weeks of pigweed control. - Timely POST herbicide applications when weeds are no more than 2-3 in. tall are critical for controlling escaped pigweeds following application of PPI and PRE herbicides. - Remember that some residual herbicides (e.g. Dual Magnum, Warrant, Zidua) can be applied in-season for additional residual control of pigweed.
+- Timely POST herbicide applications when weeds are no more than 2-3 in. tall are critical for controlling escaped pigweeds following application of PPI and PRE herbicides. - Remember that some residual herbicides can be applied in-season for additional residual control of pigweed.
+See product label for guidance.

-MCS blog, Apr.
-2015, Dr. Jason Bond.
-This article titled "Choices of Residual Herbicides in Miss.
-Soybean" also precedes the availability of auxin herbicide-resistant soybean varieties.
+MCS blog titled "Choices of Residual Herbicides in Miss.
+Soybeans" [Apr.
+2015 by Dr. Jason Bond] also precedes the availability of AR soybean varieties.
 Major points from the article follow.

-- Most weed management decisions for soybean production are based on managing GR Palmer amaranth. - Herbicide programs designed to manage GR pigweed should include herbicides with multiple modes of action (MOA) that are effective for controlling this and other HR weeds.
-This is a critical step in developing such programs. - A numbering system (See WSSA) to designate a herbicide's MOA allows devising herbicide programs that avoid sequential applications of herbicides with the same MOA. - Diverse herbicide programs that are designed to control GR Palmer amaranth and other HR weeds begin with the inclusion of residual PRE herbicides. - A list of the most effective PRE herbicides and herbicide mixtures is provided. - None of the PRE herbicides provided complete control of GR pigweed, so a POST herbicide application is required to control escapes.
+- Most weed management decisions for soybean production are based on managing GR Palmer amaranth. - Herbicide programs designed to manage GR pigweed should include herbicides with multiple modes of action [MOA] that are effective for controlling this and other HR weeds.
+This is a critical step in developing such programs. - A system developed by the WSSA to designate a herbicide's MOA allows devising herbicide programs that avoid sequential applications of herbicides with the same MOA. - Diverse herbicide programs that are designed to control GR Palmer amaranth and other HR weeds begin with the inclusion of residual herbicides that are applied PRE. - A list of the most effective PRE herbicides and herbicide mixtures is provided in the article. - No PRE herbicide is likely to provide complete control of GR pigweed, so a POST herbicide application will be required to control escapes.

 MSU Info.
-Sheet 2022, Apr.
-2015, Drs.
-Bond, Irby, and Reynolds.
-This article titled "Programs for Managing Herbicide-Resistant Palmer Amaranth in Miss.
-Soybean" provides information that can be used for herbicide programs that are designed for overall Palmer amaranth management regardless of which HR weed population(s) may be present.
+Sheet 2022 titled "Programs for Managing HR Palmer amaranth in Miss.
+Soybean [Apr.
+2015 by Drs.
+Bond, Irby, and Reynolds] provides information that can be used for herbicide programs that are designed for overall Palmer amaranth management regardless of which HR weed population(s) may be present.
 The listed recommendations were developed after confirmation of PPO resistance in Palmer amaranth in Mississippi.